-Based on the strategic assessment, the MC selects projects for support from the programme funds.
 Based on the MC selection, the financing decisions are made by the MA.
 There are four options:

-- 1) To approve the project application;
+1) To approve the project application;

-- 2) To approve the project application with certain conditions that must be fulfilled before the subsidy contract can be signed.
+- To approve the project application with certain conditions that must be fulfilled before the subsidy contract can be signed.
 The MC may change the ERDF co-financing rate of the project or the total project budget;

 - 3) To reject the project application; or

 - 4) To select projects to reserve list.

-The MA, sends out financing decision to each lead partner within one month after the monitoring committee meeting.
+The MA sends out financing decision to each lead partner within one month after the monitoring committee meeting.
 In case the project was approved, the letter provides the total ERDF funding allocated by the programme, and if relevant, specific preconditions that must be fulfilled for decision to come into force.
 In case the project was rejected, the letter provides grounds on which the application failed.